estevaojneto/dcled_screen/README.md

 # dcled_screen
-a small python controller for a programmable led screen I have.
+a small bash script for a programmable led screen I have.
 Requires 'dcled'